- Distinguished Fellow of the Canadian Institute for Advanced Research.

 - Managing Editor, Canadian Journal of Economics, 1979-1982.

 John F. Helliwell is a Distinguished Fellow of the Canadian Institute for Advanced Research.
-He is also Professor Emeritus of Economics at the University of British Columbia, a member of the National Statistics Council, and a Research Associate of the National Bureau of Economic Research.
-He was previously visiting special advisor at the Bank of Canada in 2003-04, visiting research fellow of Merton College, Oxford, in 2003, of St. Catherine's College, Oxford, in 2001, and Mackenzie King Visiting Professor of Canadian Studies at Harvard in 1991-94.
+He is also Professor Emeritus of Economics at the University of British Columbia, and a Research Associate of the National Bureau of Economic Research.
+He was previously a member of the National Statistics Council 2001-2015, visiting special advisor at the Bank of Canada in 2003-04, visiting research fellow of Merton College, Oxford, in 2003, of St. Catherine's College, Oxford, in 2001, and Mackenzie King Visiting Professor of Canadian Studies at Harvard in 1991-94.
 His books include How Much Do National Borders Matter?
 (Brookings Institution, 1998), The Contribution of Human and Social Capital to Sustained Economic Growth and Well-Being (OECD and HRDC, 2001), Globalization and Well-Being (UBC Press, 2002, also as Mondialisation et bien-être, Les Presses de l'Université Laval, 2005), The Science of Well-Being (Oxford University Press, 2005), Well-Being for Public Policy (OUP, with Diener, Lucas and Schimmack, 2009), International Differences in Well-Being (OUP, edited with Diener and Kahneman, 2010), and the World Happiness Report (edited with Richard Layard and Jeffrey Sachs for the April 2, 2012 UN meeting on Happiness) .
 Recent articles include "Well-Being, Social Capital and Public Policy: What's New?"
 (Economic Journal, March 2006), "Well-Being and Social Capital: Does Suicide Pose a Puzzle?"
 (Social Indicators Research, 2007), "How's Your Government?
 International Evidence Linking Good Government and Well-Being." (joint with Haifang Huang, British Journal of Political Science 2007), "The Social Context of Well-Being" (joint with Robert Putnam) in Huppert, Bayliss and Keverne, eds, "Measuring and Understanding Subjective Well-Being" (joint with Christopher P. Barrington-Leigh, Canadian Journal of Economics 2010) and "Trust and Well-Being" (joint with Shun Wang, International Journal of Wellbeing 2011).
 He is a Fellow of the Royal Society of Canada and an Officer of the Order of Canada.